questdb/questdb.io/docs/third-party-tools/kafka.md

 To download these files, visit the
 [Kafka Connect JDBC](https://www.confluent.io/hub/confluentinc/kafka-connect-jdbc)
-page and click the Download button in the **Download installation** section.
-Unzip the contents of the downloaded archive and copy the required `.jar` files to the location of the Kafka `libs` directory:
+page which provides CLI installation and a direct download of the required `.jar` files.
+Select the ZIP file for download, unzip the contents of the archive and copy the required `.jar` files to the Kafka `libs` directory:

 ```shell
 unzip confluentinc-kafka-connect-jdbc-10.0.1.zip